Tamil Language and Hinduism Classes Available. Click Here for Details

 Syed Jaymal Zahiid | Jan 19, 08 11:54am

-He was commenting to a recent protest by some 100 Indian-Malaysians from the area over the delay in the project.
-These protesters claimed that Khir and his government’s three-year-old promise to build the Hindu Cultural Centre (said to be built within the vicinity of the Batu Cave on a 20 acre land) has not been fulfilled.
+He was commenting to a recent protest by some 100 Indian-Malaysians from the Batu Caves area over the delay in the project.
+These protesters claimed that Khir and his government’s three-year-old promise to build the Hindu Cultural Centre (said to be built within the vicinity of the Batu Cave temple on a 20 acre land) has not been fulfilled.

 Khir explained that the reason why the project was yet to be implemented was because he has not received any proposals regarding the cultural centre from the Indian-Malaysian community.
-He denied press reports which quoted as saying that the had submitted a blueprint and proposal to Khir on Jan 4.
+He denied press reports which quoted Nadarajah as saying that the temple had submitted a blueprint and proposal to Khir on Jan 4.

-, when contacted, said that he was unwell and could not comment on the matter.
+Nadarajah, when contacted, said that he was unwell and could not comment on the matter.

-As for the 100 local residents who protested over the delay in the project, Khir believed the event did not reflect the opinions of majority of the residents.
+As for the 100 local residents who protested over the delay in the project, Khir believed the event did not reflect the opinions of majority of the Selangor residents.
 “Most of the protesters were PKR supporters.
 They are just desperately trying to manipulate the situation to gain support.
 I suggest they get their facts right,” he said.

 To counter allegations that the delay in the project was racially motivated, Khir argued that his government has implemented the Chinese and Malay cultural centres respectively.
 Khir said both the Chinese and Malay cultural centres are currently undergoing development though he could not elaborate on the details.